-We may disclose your personal data to our Affiliates (i) for the Purposes as stated above; (ii) in order to meet the purpose for which you have submitted the information or for which the information has been automatically collected; or (iii) to provide you with information at a later date which may be of relevance and interest to you based on the nature and purpose of your voluntary requests.
+We may disclose your personal data to our Affiliates or Data Processors (i) for the Purposes as stated above; (ii) in order to meet the purpose for which you have submitted the information or for which the information has been automatically collected; or (iii) to provide you with information at a later date which may be of relevance and interest to you based on the nature and purpose of your voluntary requests.

 4. Your rights